Sunama/trading-analysis/README.md

 # Dataset Processor

 The dataset is not included in this project to respect the source owner's rights and to keep the repository size minimal.
 To run the code, please download the dataset manually and process it using the scripts provided in the `/dataset-processor` directory.

+## Kaggle

+To access the dataset programmatically, generate a Kaggle API token from your [Kaggle account settings](https://www.kaggle.com/settings).
+Download the `kaggle.json` file and place it in the `/dataset-processor` directory.
+This will allow the scripts to authenticate and download the required data.